-Afterwards, visit old town Kingston to fill up with some of the best coffee and food the city has to offer.
+Afterwards, visit old Kingston to fill up some of the best coffee and food the city offers.
 Stroll the snow-covered streets admiring the landscape with a coffee in hand.

-During the Christmas season, you’ll find dozens of Christmas markets selling everything from baked delicacies and light displays to gifts and everything in-between.
+During the Christmas season, you’ll find dozens of Christmas markets selling everything from baked delicacies and light displays to gifts.
 For the other months, I recommend skating at Springer Market Square.

-Kingston also happens to be the gateway to the “Thousand Islands,” which is an archipelago with a myriad of outdoor activities.
+Kingston is also the gateway to the “Thousand Islands,” an archipelago with myriad outdoor activities.

-Toronto is arguably Canada’s most popular tourist destination and with good reason.
+With good reason, Toronto is arguably Canada’s most popular tourist destination.
 It has a plethora of Ontario winter attractions in addition to the splendour on offer in the summer.

-Many people come to Toronto for the Christmas markets, with the Distillery District being the most famous one.
+Many people come to Toronto for the Christmas markets, with the Distillery District being the most famous.
 During the festive period, raid these markets for spectacular gifts, ride a Ferris wheel, and get serenaded by local performers.

 If you’re visiting after the Christmas decorations have been taken down, don’t worry, you won’t be left out to dry.
 The first stop should be Nathan Phillips Square, where you can skate in a rink with live DJs often around.
 Glide across the ice underneath brightly lit archways with the iconic Toronto sign in the background.